 The Globe’s Faustus is obviously intrigued and perhaps titillated by the dancers’ movements and alluring demeanor.
 However, since the subsequent dialogue (“Speak Mephastophilis, what means this show?” l.83, and “But may I raise up spirits when I please?” l.
 86) is spoken as the dance is happening, Faustus’s attention is divided between the dancers and Mephastophilis.
 In addition, Dunster does not have the dancers finish the dance and then exit, as the stage direction instructs; rather Faustus interrupts the proceedings by rising abruptly from his chair at line 89 (“Here Mephastophilis, receive this scroll”).
 In the recorded performance, the audience laughs at this line.
 It seems comical that, after hesitating at the warning “Homo fuge” (“Fly, O man!”), Faustus suddenly can’t wait to sign away his soul.
 My initial reaction was that this Faustus is rather uncomfortable with such luxurious sexuality (he is a poor scholar, after all).
 Perhaps he breaks off the encounter out of embarrassment and then covers his inadequacy with bravado, insisting on reciting all his “conditions” in the deed of gift.
 All in all, Dunster’s interpretation of the dance stresses sexual seduction, but his Faustus seems more interested in power to raise spirits than in sexual gratification per se.
 Elizabeth Freestone’s Greenwich production is far less lavish in spectacle than the Globe’s.

 Both the Globe and the Greenwich Theatre productions show that the dance sequence is an important element of the deed scene.
-It presents, if you will, “the last temptation of Faustus” before he seals his bargain, and it can therefore convey significant aspects of the director’s vision of the play.
+It presents, if you will, “the last temptation of Faustus” before he seals his bargain, and it can therefore convey significant aspects of the director’s vision.
 In the Globe production, it seems to reinforce the superficiality of Faustus’s desires, and the relative ease with which Mephastophilis can manipulate him with trifles.
-By the closing jig, in this production, we almost feel that Faustus and Mephastophilis, soul-less mates, are going to have a ball in hell, playing rock duets (“the devil’s music,” Faustus quips during the curtain call in the recorded performance).
+Owing to Georgina Lamb’s rousing closing jig (or choreographed curtain call), we feel that Faustus and Mephastophilis, now soul-less mates, are going to have a ball in hell, playing rock duets (“the devil’s music,” Faustus quips in the recorded performance).
 In Freestone’s production, we see a less conventional seduction; the hero’s deep need for human connection is manipulated to achieve his ultimate isolation –betrayal and damnation.
 There will be no music and dancing in hell for this Faustus.

 Of course, these two productions by no means exhaust the possibilities of the dance in this scene.
-Based on the theatrical trailer, director Toby Frow at the Royal Exchange Theatre in Manchester in 2010, took a fascinatingly different approach.
+As one can see in the theatrical trailer, director Toby Frow at the Royal Exchange Theatre in Manchester in 2010, took a fascinatingly different approach.
 In this production, the dancers appear to be a pack of zombies who stump in robotically—hardly a seductive spectacle!

-As Faustus engages with them, the scroll of the deed in his hand, he seems to do battle with them and drive them from the stage, conveying a physical strength and courage lacking in the two Faustuses examined previously.
-Moreover, in what appears to be the scene with the emperor, Faustus himself does a little dance in front of his patrons, indicating his own pleasure (however fleeting) in his magical powers.
-Based on the choreography in this trailer, in this production, Mephastophilis and Lucifer may almost have met their match.
+As Faustus engages with them, the scroll of the deed in his hand, he seems to do battle and drive them from the stage, conveying a physical strength and courage lacking in the two Faustuses examined previously.
+Moreover, in the scene in which Faustus entertains the emperor, Faustus himself does a little dance in front of his patrons, indicating his own pleasure (however fleeting) in his magical powers.
+The choreography in this production suggests that in this Faustus Mephastophilis and Lucifer may almost have met their match.